mudar/SnooZy/README.md

 SnooZy Charger is a Power Connection manager.
 The app turns off the screen on power connection or disconnection, to save battery consumption by the phone's display.

-SnooZy can also be used as an auto-lock on unplug or simply as for power connection history.
+SnooZy can also be used as an auto-lock on unplug or simply for power connection history.

 This app can be useful to save battery when using a **solar charger**, where power connectivity relies on weather conditions!
 It was initially developed as a fix for battery drain issues on **Samsung Galaxy Nexus**.